Menu Close

 A green check mark appears in the service option when the installation is complete.
 You might have to refresh your browser to see the installation status.

-After you successfully install a service on your cluster, you can access the service through the OpenShift console.
+After you successfully install an add-on service on your Red Hat OpenShift Service on AWS (ROSA) cluster, you can access the service by using the OpenShift web console.

 Prerequisites